Things to see and do - Rye

 Centrally located, with dark wood tables, studded leather chairs, Italian memorabilia and even a stuffed wild boar.
 Rustic, classical cooking with everything homemade.
 The olive oil comes from the family farm in Tuscany.

-Set in a historic building with a fine Georgian façade and an elegant, formal interior: sister to the Margate restaurant of the same name.
-Skilful, modern, subtly flavoured interpretations of traditional Indian dishes.
+Set in a historic building in the heart of town and sister to the Margate and Canterbury restaurants of the same name.
+Skilful modern cooking showcases a concise selection of subtly flavoured interpretations of classic Indian dishes.